 26 years ago, more by chance than deliberate design, Graham

-Jolly and Yvonne Dunbar, ex-wife of Alan Dunbar, got back in
+Jolly and Yvonne Dunbar, ex-wife of Alan Dunbar, got back

-now it has an address list of over 300.
+expanded until now it has an address list of over 300.

 main driving force behind the original contact list was

 Graham Jolly who, with the help of John Davis, decided

 to put a website together.
 The result is the success we

 held the central records and assembled a formidable scrapbook

 of photographs and other memorabilia which he has, due

 to ill health, handed over to Jim Clinker.

 all remember, with a certain nostalgia, those halcyon

-the reasons - it might have been Tiger Beer, the NAAFI bar,
+the reasons - it might have been Tiger Beer, the NAAFI

-these and many others, we do not know.
+of all these and many others, we do not know.

 is a fact is that this Squadron gave its members some

-is estimated that, due to the Squadron's comparatively short
+is estimated that, due to the Squadron's comparatively

-and Other Ranks, can claim the rare privilege
+Officers and Other Ranks, can claim the rare privilege

 of being a member of the original 249 Signal Squadron.